sanujar/debating/index.md

 By the way, Sri Lanka is hosting the [World School's Debating Championship 2019](https://wsdc2019srilanka.com/).
 Be sure to check them out!

+Also, in case you are into MUN as well, check out [Royal College's Model United Nations (RCMUN) Conference]{https://rcmun.com) happening in September 2019 this year.

 At the moment, this site is maintained by [Sanuja Rajasinghe](https://github.com/sanujar/).